Devika-TEL/Subtitle_Sync_Platform/BackendService/README.md

 - This reference implementation uses an in-memory job queue for demo purposes.
 - Subtitle processing functions are deterministic stubs for CI and can be replaced with integrations to real STT/LLM and subtitle libraries later.
+- For the standalone subtitle generation script (standalone_subtitle_generation.py), translations are performed using Google Gemini when the target language differs from the detected language.
+You must set GEMINI_API_KEY in your environment or .env for translation to work.
+Example .env:
+  GEMINI_API_KEY=your_api_key_here

 ## Programmatic API: Reposition Subtitles to Avoid Hardcoded Text